HHS/simpler-grants-gov/documentation/api/authentication.md

 ### Getting the Login.gov Token
 Using the code we received back from login.gov, we call their [token endpoint](https://developers.login.gov/oidc/token/).
-To call the endpoint we also need a [client_assertion jwt](https://developers.login.gov/oidc/token/#client_assertion) which is created from a private key that only Login.gov has the public key certificate to verify it.
+To call the endpoint we also need a [client_assertion jwt](https://developers.login.gov/oidc/token/#client_assertion) which is created from a private key we generated, and gave Login.gov the public key certificate.

 If there is any error with [the response](https://developers.login.gov/oidc/token/#token-response) from login.gov, error.